 Once a quote is approved, it becomes the basis of your time tracking and eventually your invoice back to the client.
-Freelancers have a complete history of the project from initiation to completion and clients know exactly what they are getting based on the quote provided and the time tracked along the way.Paydirt provides quote templates that can be customized and sent to clients in nearly any language.
-Click To Tweet
+Freelancers have a complete history of the project, and clients know exactly what they are getting based on the quote provided and the time tracked along the way.

 While many time tracking and invoicing apps are designed for the solopreneur, TSheets is all about managing a team.

-TSheets also integrates with Quickbooks, Square, and other accounting software for the long-awaited pairing of time tracking with payroll management.
-Now you can say with confidence that you know exactly where your money is going down to the minute.TSheets allows you to track time and manage billing across multiple employees.
-Click To Tweet
+TSheets integrates with several accounting tools to simplify both time tracking and payroll management.
+Now you can say with confidence that you know exactly where your money is going, down to the minute.

 |Software||Pricing||Free Trial||Free Plan|

-|Hubstaff||$5–$9/month||14 days||Two free months are included with an annual membership.|
+|Hubstaff||$4–$10/month per user||14 days||Yes.
+Two free months are included with an annual membership.|

-|Timely||$9 for 1–2 users||1 payroll cycle||Yes (1 user)|
+|Timely||$99 – $299/month for team use||1 payroll cycle||Yes (1 user)|

-|Paydirt||$10/employee/month||30 days||Yes (basic features only)|
+|Paydirt||$8 – $149/month per user||30 days||Yes (basic features only)|

-|TSheets||$10/employee/month||30 days||Yes (basic features only)|
+|TSheets||$5/month per user, plus base fee||30 days||Yes (basic features only)|

 Many of the services mentioned here offer free trials so feel free to experiment and determine which one will be best for your work style or your team dynamic.